bubbleboix/CloudComputingfinalproject/README.md

 On the go - Power BI has a moblie phone apps to enable fast and on the go analyses

-Handling mass amount of data- the file was 20k cells long , easily would have hanged excelled.
+Handling mass amount of data- the file was 20k cells long , easily would have hanged excel.

 Effective cloud base solutions: